Scalable Bayesian Inference for the Inverse Temperature of a Hidden Potts Model: Introduction

 \section{Introduction}

 Markov random field (MRF) models have seen widespread use in image analysis since their introduction by \citet{Besag1974}, as surveyed by \citet{Winkler2003} and \citet{Li2009}.
 A MRF is a generalisation of the Markovian dependence structure to more than one dimension: satellite imagery has two spatial dimensions, while medical images such as computed tomography (CT) are three-dimensional.
 The hidden \citet{Potts1952} model employs a latent MRF on discrete states to describe spatial dependence between adjacent neighbours.
-The degree of dependence in the model is governed by a parameter known as the inverse temperature due to its origin in statistical physics.
+The degree of dependence in the model is governed by a parameter $\beta$, known as the inverse temperature due to its origin in statistical physics \citep{Huang2010}.
 It is difficult to set this parameter by trial and error, particularly for noisy images.
-Rather than using a fixed value, it would be preferable to estimate the inverse temperature as part of the model.
-However, the intractable normalising constant of the Potts model depends on the value of the inverse temperature, which means that there is no closed form solution for estimating its posterior distribution.
+Rather than using a fixed value, it would be preferable to estimate $\beta$ as part of the model.
+However, the intractable normalising constant of the Potts model depends on the value of the inverse temperature.
+This means that there is no closed-form solution for sampling from its posterior distribution, since the Metropolis-Hastings (M-H) ratio cannot be computed directly.